-WERNER CAMANO 2PC STANDARD
+WERNER CAMANO 2PC STRAIGHT

 The Camano features Werner's most popular award winning blade design.
 Providing the perfect combination for paddlers who want enough power to cover their days journey with ease, using a relaxed all around low angle stroke.
 Matched with ample fit and design features, you can outfit yourself for a lifetime of paddling.

 - 2-Piece Paddle with straight and standard diameter shaft.

 - Premium Performance uses material choice and manufacturing skill to allow for a perfect combination of light swing weight and stiffness.
 Fiberglass blade construction gives you a compromise between swing weight and value.